Coexistence for a population model with forest fire epidemics: Proof of the main result

 Otherwise, if $d(\rrho{0},A^c)\leq\delta$, then there is a $k\leq\bar{k}$ such that $d(\hh{k}{}(\rrho{0}),A^c)>\delta'$, and the same argument shows that the left hand side of \eqref{eq4theo5} is bounded by the required amount. \end{proof}

 With the concept of interior-recurrent sets in hand, we can now state the more precise version of \Cref{teodinamico}, which gives stronger versions of coexistence and domination for $\DS(h)$ and which, together with \Cref{trapmmm}, will yield \Cref{theo:5}.
+In order to state it we define $\pb\in[0,1]^2$ as the vector of maximum possible densities achieved after the epidemic stage, that is